zalora/zalora-capture/README.md

 ```
 to install all dependencies.

+Note: Feature "Record and Playback" of this project is based on BiTE project.
+Two dependency files is generated from this repository https://github.com/vinhlh/bite-project.

 ### Install the extension

 - Go to `chrome://extensions`
 - Choose `Load unpacked extension`
-- Locate to the repository directory.
+- Locate to the repository directory

 # Use